0x0f0f0f/gobba-book/src/install.md

 ## Usage

 The executable name is `gobba`.
-If a file is specified as the first command line argument, then it will be ran as a program.
+If a file is specified as the first command line argument, then it will be run as a program.
 If you are running a program you may want to use the flag `-p` to print the results of the expressions that are evaluated.
 Otherwise, if a program is not specified a REPL session will be opened.

 Keep in mind that **gobba** is purely functional and values